diegohttp/penetration-testing-tools/README.md

-# Penetration Testing Tools Repo
+# Penetration Testing Tools Repo OK

 The purpose of this project is to make a single repository for all the commonly used penetration testing tools, typically tools that don't exist within Kali or other penetration testing distros.
 In some cases, it makes sense to have the latest version of a tool separate to your distro installed stable binaries or scripts.
 Installing from GitHub allows you to grab the latest tools specific to your style of pen testing, tools that could be too niche to ever make it into your favorite security distro.
 Additionally, a seperate self-contained tool set within your home directory or /opt also allows for easy transportation from one (identical) machine to another.